Domain II: Challenge Social Injustices, and Critique Their Impact on Client–Counsellor Social Locations

 [Permanent link: https://crsjguide.pressbooks.com/chapter/cc5/#relativeprivilege]

 It is unlikely that everyone in your community, city, region, or country will ever attain that level of privilege.
 How do you feel about giving up (or lessening) your privilege in this area?
-What would that potentially look like in practical terms?
-Engage in a debate with your peers arguing one of these positions:
+What might that look like in practical terms?
+Engage in a debate with your peers by arguing one of the following positions:

 - Lessening the privilege we hold in some areas has the potential to foster equity and social justice?